BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_4_Scripting_a_Multisig.md

 1. Deserialize `<serializedMultiSig>` to `2 $address1 $address2 2 OP_CHECKMULTISIG`.
 2. Concatenate that with the earlier operands in the unlocking script, `0 $signature1 $signature2`.
 3. Validate `0 $signature1 $signature2 2 $address1 $address2 2 OP_CHECKMULTISIG`.
+4. Succeed if the operands fulfill the deserialized `redeemScript`.

 Now you know how the multisig transaction in [§6.1](6_1_Sending_a_Transaction_to_a_Multisig.md) was actually created, how it was  validated for spending, and why that `redeemScript` was so important.

 ## Summary: Creating Multisig Scripts

-Multisigs are a standard transaction type, but they're a bit cumbersome to use, so they're regularly incorporated in P2SH transactions, as was the case in [§6.1](6_1_Sending_a_Transaction_to_a_Multisig.md), when we created our first multisigs.
+Multisigs are a standard transaction type, but they're a bit cumbersome to use, so they're regularly incorporated in P2SH transactions, as was the case in [§6.1](6_1_Sending_a_Transaction_to_a_Multisig.md) when we created our first multisigs.
 The result is cleaner, smaller, and more standardized — but more importantly, it's a great real-world example of how P2SH scripts really work.